Abdullakhan110100100/Pixelattor/README.md

 Click `PixelatorRole`
 Under `Permissions Policy` we need to add permissions and it will be an `inline policy`
 Click `JSON`  and delete the contents of the code box entirely.
-Load this link in a new tab (need to add my own.json here) # bruh add
-Copy the entire contents into your clipboard and paste into the previous permissions policy code editor box
+Load this link in a new tab (https://github.com/Abdullakhan110100100/Pixelattor/blob/main/lambda_policy.json) Copy the entire contents into your clipboard and paste into the previous permissions policy code editor box
 Locate the words `REPLACEME` there should be `4` occurrences, 2 each for the source and processed buckets .. and for each of those one for the bucket and another for the objects in that bucket.
 Replace the term `REPLACEME` with the name you picked for your buckets above.